ciscoheat/haxedci-example/README.md

 The main Context is called `LibraryBorrowMachine`, which we will go through now.
 Please open [its source code](https://github.com/ciscoheat/haxedci-example/blob/master/src/contexts/LibraryBorrowMachine.hx) in a window next to this document now, so you can follow along.

 The first thing we see in the Context is some state.
-In larger Contexts, and especially in more interactive ones like this library machine, some state can be required to support the functionality, containing details the use case doesn't concern itself about.
-It is recommended to keep it to a minimum.
+In larger Contexts, and especially in interactive ones like this library machine, some state can be required to support the functionality, containing details the use case doesn't concern itself about.
+It is recommended to keep it to a minimum, since state can usually be calculated instead, based on the data.

-Then we have the constructor, doing a simple role binding.
-Note that Haxe allows Role assignment to the `Data` class, enabling static fields to take part in Contexts.
-Not useful in every case, but pretty nice for this example, creating easy access to the database.

-Next are the System Interactions, methods that kicks off the interaction between the Roles.
+After the constructor, doing a simple role binding, we have the System Operations, methods that kicks off the Interaction between the Roles.
 Usually there is only one entry point, in this case simply called `start`.
-Another, private one is called `restart`, used at the end of the use case.
+Another, private one, is called `restart`, used at the end of the use case.

 ## Reading the code